Nexfinity/CakeyBot-Wiki/feature/announcements.md

 # Image/Banner Announcements

 You can also use a fancy banner picture for your join/leave announcements too!
 In order to set an image banner as your join/leave message just toggle the "Image Banner" setting to enabled.
-[Premium](https://cakey.bot/premium.php) servers will have access to a wider selection of image banners for their announcements.
+[Premium](https://cakey.bot/premium.php) servers also have access to a wider selection of image banners for their announcements.

 Default join/leave banner images:
 ![](/announcements2.png)